Blog

 Spring and autumn : two important seasons

-In the spring, restart your pool when the water temperature reaches 12°C - 15°C maximum.
-After the main cleaning and re-watering of your pool: activate the filtration continuously, then readjust the treatments according to the analyses to balance the water.
-Do not hesitate to cover your pond to prevent pollen particles and other particles from disturbing the water balance.
-It will be time to return to your weekly maintenance routine.
+In springrestart your pool when the water temperature reaches 12°C – 15°C maximum.
+After thoroughly cleaning and refilling your pool: activate continuous filtration, then readjust the treatments based on the analyses to balance the water.
+Do not hesitate to cover your pool to prevent pollen and other particles from disturbing the water balance.
+You can then resume your weekly maintenance routine.

-Fall is a good time to prepare your pool for winterization.
-You will especially need to intensify maintenance of your pool to remove leaves and clean filters more regularly.
-When the water reaches between 15°C and 12°C, it's time to winterize.
+Autumn is ideal for preparing your pool for winter.
+You will mainly need to increase the maintenance of your pool to remove leaves and clean the filters more regularly.
+When the water temperature is below 15°C for a saltwater pool and below 12°C for a chlorine bromine pool, it is time to winterise.